batpigandme/crs_faq/faqs.md

 ## How do I choose a solution?

 If your question has been answered, please mark the solution.
-That way, someone in the future can come along and easily see what worked for you.
+That way, someone in the future can easily see what worked for you.

 If you’re the original poster (OP), there should be a little box at the bottom of replies that you can click to select that response